19 September, 2018

 R. Linda:

-I may have sounded cryptic and or, mysterious in me email to you yesterday when I said, "I went to the mountains to a wedding of a close personal friend and got back Sunday evening.
-So have had no phone reception.
+I may have sounded cryptic and mysterious in my email to you yesterday when I said, "I went to the mountains to a wedding of a close personal friend and got back Sunday evening.
+So, I have had no phone reception.
 I saw London, I saw France, and unfortunately, I saw the bride's underpants!"
-That was purely unintentional (the mysteriousness), but as you felt the need I should explain meself, since an "email, a poem AND a mystery . . . of the underpants variety," was set in motion, I will tend to that right away.
+That was purely unintentional (the mysteriousness).
+Still, as you felt the need I should explain meself, since an "email, a poem AND a mystery . . . of the underpants variety," was set in motion, I will tend to that right away.

 As I mentioned, I left last Friday for a wedding in the mountains of New Hampshire.
-One of me closest friends was tying the knot and he invited me entire family to the wedding.
-He be very fond of me Mam and since he had lost his many years ago, he considers her a second mom.
-This delights her because she does love the laddie and I have often felt because of our easy friendship, we are akin to brothers of sorts.
-The only one not invited was Sean who was to take care of the zoo while we were away.
-And who was going to take care of Sean you may ask?
-Ben was asked by me Mam to keep an eye on the miscreant and so he did.
+One of my closest friends was tying the knot and invited me entire family to the wedding.
+He is very fond of me Mam, and since he lost his many years ago, he considers her a second mom.
+This delights her because she loves the lad, and I have often felt that, due to our easy friendship, we are akin to brothers.
+The only one not invited was Sean, who was to take care of the zoo while we were away.
+And who was going to take care of Sean?
+Ben was asked by Mam to keep an eye on the miscreant, and so he did.

-Because there were so many of us and baggage galore, we took two motors.
-Me Mam offered to drive one with the two youngest kiddos, and Tonya and I the other with the eldest kiddo on board.
-And as be always the case with kiddos, we had to stop for bathroom and food replenishment.
-This we did at one of the state comfort stations and what a crowded place that was.
-Just keeping the chicks in sight was a bit of a task, but we managed.
-Everyone was fit for the road and supplied with sannys and drinks ready to resume the three-hour drive.
+We took two motors because there were many of us and a lot of baggage.
+Mam offered to drive one with the two youngest kiddos, and Tonya and I the other, with the eldest kiddo on board.
+As is always the case with kiddos, we had to stop for a restroom and food replenishment.
+We did this at one of the state comfort stations, and what a crowded place that was.
+Keeping the chicks in sight was a task, but we managed.
+Everyone was fit for the road and supplied with sannies and drinks, ready to resume the three-hour drive.

-We were invited at 4 p.m. for the rehearsal because Mam was the honorary Mum of the groom, and afterwards there was a cocktail party followed by dinner.
-Ahead of this, Mam had asked the bride-to-be what the dress code for the rehearsal dinner was and she said, "Whatever you are comfortable in.
+We were invited at 4 p.m. for the rehearsal, as Mam was the honorary Mother of the Groom.
+Afterwards, there was a cocktail party followed by dinner.
+Ahead of this, Mam had asked the bride-to-be what the dress code for the rehearsal dinner was, and she said, "Whatever you are comfortable in.
 The men will be wearing jeans and button-down shirts."
-Now this put me, Mam, into a quandary because it told her nothing of what the women would wear.
+This explanation put Mam into a quandary because it told her nothing about what the women would wear.
 Finally, she found out from someone that the ladies were wearing dresses.
-So in fact she went out and bought herself a lovely Ralph Lauren number, black and white.
-When I saw it I took pause.
-It was a very flattering dress on her, but it was black mostly and the bride made her own mother take back the black number she had bought for her daughter's wedding because she told her mum, "It's not a funeral."
+So, in fact, she went out and bought herself a lovely Ralph Lauren number, black and white.
+When I saw it, I took a pause.
+It was a very flattering dress on her, but it was black mostly, and the bride made her own mother take back the black number she had bought for her daughter's wedding because she told her mum, "It's not a funeral."

 "Well, we jus' won't tell it to her," Mam said to me when I pointed out the colour problem.

-Add to this, for months Mam had been hunting for a gown for the wedding and was very unhappy that she could find nothing she liked.
+Add to this, for months, Mam had been hunting for a gown for the wedding and was very unhappy that she could find nothing she liked.
 She did go to a bridal store where a saleslady talked her into a plum pants outfit.
-Mam be not one for pants outfits for weddings, especially if you are one being walked down an aisle in front of a lot of people you don't know.
-It made her short self look all of 5 foot 0 inches and she was not thrilled but bought it under pressure.
+Mam, I'm not one for pants outfits for weddings, especially if you're being walked down the aisle in front of a lot of people you don't know.
+It made her short self look all of 5 feet 0 inches, and she was not thrilled, but bought it under pressure.

-To be honest (and I didn't tell her this), but not only did she look like a grape in it, it made her look fat and she's not.
+To be honest (and I didn't tell her this), not only did she look like a grape in it, it made her look fat, and she's not.

 This is the one Tonya wore

-But that wasn't the only outfit the saleslady was hot on selling.
-No indeed, she wanted to dress me wife up like Jessica Rabbit.
-She told Tonya, "1. you need to feel comfortable in your dress, 2.
+However, that wasn't the only outfit the saleslady was eager to sell.
+No, indeed, she wanted to dress my wife up like Jessica Rabbit.
+She told Tonya, "1.
+You need to feel comfortable in your dress 2.
 It doesn't matter what the bride wants if you are not in the wedding party, you can wear any colour you want and 3.
-So what you show up the bride or anyone else for that matter."
+So what, you show up the bride or anyone else for that matter."
 Now Tonya be no fool and knowing that what the bride thought DID matter, and the colour mattered, she had the sense to say, "No thank you.
 I'll pass on THIS dress."
 And here's the number the saleslady thought she looked "hot" in, and she did, but not for a wedding.

 Would you wear this dress?

-Meanwhile, Mam not being comfortable with what she had went to Macy's which has a large selection of dresses and found notta.
-Someone told her to go to Macy's online and she found a medium blue dress she liked and expedited it to herself, only to find the dress way too big.
+Meanwhile, Mam was not comfortable with what she had found at Macy's, which has a large selection of dresses.
+Someone told her to go to Macy's online, and she saw a medium blue dress she liked.
+It was expedited to her, only to find it way too big.
 If she wore it, she'd be standing for all the world with the beaded top fallen down and her in her dark blue bra.
-She sent it back for a smaller size, but the same thing, the top did not look like it did on the model and me Mam being a busty sort you'd think the top would not fall down, but the second did as well.
-Now she was near frustrated, she took both dresses to Macy's to return.
-As she was standing in line waiting and waiting (a woman had decided to open a Macy's charge in front of her), a rack of gowns came out and one fell at her feet.
-She picked it up to put it back but when she did, she thought the gown held promise.
-The only thing she did not like was the royal purple it was.
+She sent it back for a smaller size, but the same issue occurred: the top did not look like it did on the model.
+Mam, being a busty sort, would think the top would not fall down, but the second one did as well.
+Now she was nearly frustrated, so she took both dresses to Macy's to return.
+As she stood in line, waiting and waiting (a woman had decided to open a Macy's charge in front of her), a rack of gowns came out, and one fell at her feet.
+She picked it up to put it back, but when she did, she thought the gown held promise.
+The only thing she did not like was the royal purple, it was.
 It seems the woman can't get away from shades of purple!
-Well, she tried it on, it fit beautifully and she bought it.
-I'd like to say that was the last word on the purple dress but alas, not to be so!
+Well, she tried it on, and it fit beautifully; she bought it.
+I'd like to say that was the last word on the purple dress, but alas, not to be so!

-The place where the wedding was held was out of enough rooms for me immediate family so instead, we were two minutes down the road from the venue.
+The place where the wedding was held didn't have enough rooms for my immediate family, so instead, we were two minutes down the road from the venue.
 The place we stayed had a three-bedroom suite, complete with two bathrooms (an essential with kiddos), and a lounge.
-The only problem was there were these magnificent views of the mountains all around us, but our room was basement level, one window high on the side of one of the enclosed bedrooms and THAT faced the parking lot!
-It was damp and by the time we left, I had killed three ticks and left two small beetle-like creatures dying on one of the bathroom floors.
+The only problem was that there were magnificent views of the mountains all around us, but our room was located on the basement level, one window high on the side of one of the enclosed bedrooms, and that faced the parking lot.
+It was damp, and by the time we left, I had killed three ticks and left two small beetle-like creatures dying on one of the bathroom floors.
 Yup, grossed everyone out.
-There was an indoor water park that as guests we were charged $25 a person.
+There was an indoor water park, and as guests, we were charged $25 per person if we chose to use it.
 Can you imagine?
-If you weren't a guest it was $40 a person.
-Is it me, but I think paying the astronomical sum I was for the suite, that they should have thrown in free passes for the water park!
-If you were to watch and not swim at the water park, you were charged $10.
-What up with that?
+If you weren't a guest, the cost was $40 per person.
+Is it just me, but I think that, given the astronomical sum I was charged for the suite, they should have thrown in free passes to the water park!
+If you chose not to watch and swim at the water park, you were charged $10.
+What is up with that?

-Rehearsal time came and we got all spiffy and polished.
-When we got there all the ladies were in very nice floral dresses, it looked like a garden, and the men were in jeans and button-down shirts.
-The only one that was dressed out of character of the gathering, was the bride's own mother.
+Rehearsal time came, and we got all spiffy and polished.
+When we arrived, all the ladies were wearing very nice floral dresses, and the setting looked like a garden.
+The men, on the other hand, were dressed in jeans and button-down shirts.
+The only one who was dressed out of character at the gathering was the bride's own mother.
 The poor dear was in palazzo pants and a sailor-like striped top.
-She came over to me Mam and was all upset her daughter told her "comfortable" clothing and here everyone was wearing "dresses."
-Well, me Mam being me Mam told her she looked wonderful, not to worry the palazzo slacks looked like a skirt and no worries.
-But somehow I think the mum was not pleased to be the only one.
-AND bad enough that, BUT the step mum was in a dress as well.
+She came over to Mam and was upset that her daughter had told her "comfortable" clothing, and here everyone was wearing dresses.
+Well, Mam, being Mam, told her she looked wonderful, not to worry; the palazzo slacks looked like a skirt, and no worries.
+But somehow I think the mum was not pleased to be the only one not in a dress.
+And it was bad enough that the step-mum was in a dress as well.
 Can you feel the tension?

-The tension built because the step mum noticed that me Mam and the bride's real Mam were escorted down the aisle.
+The tension built because the step-mum noticed that my Mam and the bride's real Mam were escorted down the aisle.
 She wanted to know why she wasn't included in the wedding party.
 Oh, my goodness me!
-This started a whispered round of angry words between the bride and her mum about the nerve of the step-mum because neither likes her and really it's the bride's day not the step-mum's and she should have who she wants in her wedding.
-There was this air of discomfort during the cocktail party as a result and I will say most everyone had too much to drink!
-Even me Mam.
-She asked for a Jameson on the rocks and the bartender poured half the bottle in her glass.
-She was taken aback but sipped it throughout the party getting a wee bit tipsy.
-By the end of the cocktail party, there were more than a few of us holding up the low ceiling trying not to fall down.
-The bartender, I found out the next day, be notorious for strong drinks.
+This sparked a whispered round of angry words between the bride and her mother about the nerve of the stepmother, as neither likes her.
+Really, it was the bride's day, not the stepmother's.
+The bride should have who she wanted walking down the aisle.
+There was an air of discomfort during the cocktail party, and I would say most everyone had too much to drink.
+Even Mam.
+She asked for a Jameson on the rocks, and the bartender poured half the bottle into her glass.
+She was taken aback but sipped it throughout the party, getting a wee bit tipsy.
+By the end of the cocktail party, there were more than a few of us holding up the low ceiling, trying not to fall down.
+The bartender, I found out the next day, was notorious for strong drinks.

-We finally (before we were all flat out), were off to the dinner which was being held at (of all places) a barbecue joint down the road, which meant all of us DUI candidates were behind the wheel of a vehicle ripe to be pulled over.
-Somehow we made it, even if a few of us missed the parking lot and had to turn around.
-We lurched into the place and more drinks were ordered this time the watered-down variety.
-Soon after huge platters of barbecue were placed on the tables, brisket, ribs, chicken -- all smothered in sauce, then black beans, coleslaw, mashed potatoes.
-None of it looked good after a stomach full of Cape Cods let me tell you.
+We finally (before we were all flat out), were off to the dinner, which was being held at (of all places) a barbecue joint down the road, which meant all of us DUI candidates were behind the wheel of a vehicle ripe to be pulled over.
+Somehow, we made it, even if a few of us missed the parking lot and had to turn around.
+We lurched into the place, and more drinks were ordered, this time the watered-down variety.
+Soon after, huge platters of barbecue were placed on the tables, featuring brisket, ribs, and chicken — all smothered in sauce, accompanied by black beans, coleslaw, and mashed potatoes.
+None of it looked good after a stomach full of Cape Cods, let me tell you.
 And I had ordered another when I arrived.
 Thank God it was mostly cranberry juice and light on the vodka.

-Me table mate another Irish fellow, informed the waitress before he left that it was the worse, most tasteless bbq he'd ever eaten.
+Me tablemate, another Irish fellow, informed the waitress before he left that it was the worst, most tasteless BBQ he'd ever eaten.
 Me only thought was his taste buds had been dead since we left the mountainside hotel cocktail party, but ok.
-The waitress shrugged, said nothing and left us.
+The waitress shrugged, said nothing, and left us.

-The next day the drama of the step-mum was on everyone's minds.
+The next day, the drama of the step-mum was on everyone's minds.
 Would she be walked down the aisle or would she not?
 That was the question.
-She showed up in a mid-calf length sapphire gown with huge beads at the neck and sunglasses.
-Probably something we should all have been wearing to hide the alcohol bags under our eyes, not to mention the sun blinking off the bling around her neck!
+She arrived in a mid-calf-length sapphire gown with huge beads at the neck and sunglasses.
+Something we should all have been wearing to hide the alcohol bags under our eyes, not to mention the sun blinking off the bling around her neck!

-Mam had gone with Tonya early to get their hair done, and the only thing that messed me Mam up to a muck sweat was she couldn't find her earrings.
-By the time she gave up her hair was getting lanky the poor dear.
-By the time we got to the venue, she was composed if not annoyed with herself for misplacing the earrings.
-I thought she and Tonya looked wonderful but all that led to a migraine headache for me Mam just minutes before she was to walk down the aisle.
+Mam had gone with Tonya early to get their hair done, and the only thing that bothered Mam to a great extent was that she couldn't find her earrings.
+She gave up looking because her hair was getting lanky, the poor dear.
+By the time we got to the venue, she was composed, if not annoyed with herself for misplacing the earrings.
+I thought she and Tonya looked wonderful, but all that led to a migraine headache for Mam just minutes before she was to walk down the aisle.
 She managed a migraine tablet without water and was almost back to form by the time she was to walk with me (Best Man) down the aisle.
-I noticed the step-mum was seated NEXT to the real mum, but she had been seated prior to walk-downs, so no walk down the aisle!
+I noticed the step-mum was seated next to the real mum, but she had been sitting before the walk-downs, so there was no walk down the aisle.
 But she was dressed in the same exact colour as the real mum's dress.
 On purpose?

 It all went off without a hitch.
 We were all in our places when the bride started her entrance down the bridal path with her two dads.
-Yup the stepdad raised her, so she wanted him to walk her down but because her real dad was there, she did not want to slight him, thus the two "fathers" and that was why the step-mum felt she should have been included.
+Yes, the stepdad raised her, so she wanted him to walk her down.
+However, because her biological father was present, she didn't want to slight him, which is why the two fathers were involved.
+That's why the stepmom felt she should have been included.
 Uh-huh.

-So the walk for these three was long where it should have been short.
-The brick walkway would accommodate two people, but because the bride's dress flared out it was like four people trying to walk (which was pushing it).
+The walk for these three was long when it should have been short.
+The brick walkway would accommodate two people, but because the bride's dress flared out, it was like four people trying to walk (which was pushing it) all in the same space.
 Flower gardens bordered each side of the path, making it harder to be mushed together to traverse it.
-It looked like the bride had lost the use of her legs and was determined to "walk" down the aisle to her mate no matter what, the two men holding her up.
-Not one of them was smiling and I think that was because the two fathers were trying not to step on the voluminous skirt and the bride was trying her best to take mincing steps to get to the arbour.
+It looked like the bride had lost the use of her legs and was determined to "walk" down the aisle to her mate no matter what, with the two men holding her up.
+Not one of them was smiling, and that was because the two fathers were trying not to step on the voluminous skirt, and the bride was trying her best to take mincing steps to get to the arbour.

-That skirt was going to come into play in a big way and I do not know if the bride knew it or was told about it later.
-But as she got to the arbour, fathers receded to their chairs, and the seamstress jumps out of her chair and goes up behind the bride picking up the skirt so high we could see the bride's lace-up stockings and undies as she flapped the skirt out like she was shaking out a sheet.
-I wondered if the bride felt the breeze because from where I was standing I did!
-She didn't react which makes me think she was too far in the moment to realise what was going on behind her.
-The skirt was smoothed into picturesque folds and I don't think the woman realised what a view she had given the people seated in the chairs.
+That skirt was going to come into play in a big way, and I don't know if the bride knew about it or was told about it later.
+As she got to the arbour, fathers receded to their chairs, and the seamstress jumped out of her chair and went up behind the bride, picking up the skirt so high we could see the bride's lace-up stockings and undies as she flapped the skirt out like she was shaking out a sheet.
+I wondered if the bride felt the breeze because from where I was standing, I did!
+She didn't react, which makes me think she was too far in the moment to realise what was going on behind her.
+The skirt was smoothed into picturesque folds, and the woman didn't realise what a view she had given the people seated in the chairs behind her.

 I can still see the lace-up stockings and can't seem to kill that image from me mind!
-Mam saw the same, but Tonya, who was seated next to her didn't.
-So maybe not everyone was treated with that intimate view they shouldn't have been.
+Mam saw the same, but Tonya, who was seated next to her, didn't.
+Not everyone was treated with the same intimate view they shouldn't have been.

 So the train was lifted more than waist level, shaken out for the world to view and then laid out nicely for the photographer who was in front of the bride the whole time

-Lastly, me Mam and her dress, or more like her undies.
-In her own words, she told her girlfriend this not realising I was in the next room and heard it all:
+Lastly, Mam and her dress, or more like her undies.
+In her own words, she told her girlfriend this, not realising I was in the next room and heard it all:

-"Problem I wuz hafen' wit me gown was me bra.
+"Problem I wuz hafen' wit me gown wuz me bra.
 I had not realised I had packed da wrong one!
 I haf two purple ones I bought an' da one I taught I packed wuz da wrong one!
 I packed dis padded affair da saleswoman at da bridal shop had talked me inta.
 I dun't need padding an' dint realise wot I had dun.
 When I saw da mistake earlier I poot it on an' lucked inta da mirror an' it lucked ok.
-But as da day wore on and da heat took over the damn ting seemed like it wuz growing.
+But as da day wore on and, da heat took over the damn ting seemed like it wuz growing.
 I noticed I hadda lot more bounce suddenly, so I stayed seated as long as I could.
-When Tonya wanted pictures an' I started walking outside it was like va va va voom!
-When Tonya took dose pictures not only had me hair drooped, the makeup was melted an' me bust line had grown!
-It made me luck like I had gained weight jus sittin' in da chair durin' da reception it did."
+When Tonya wanted pictures an' I started walking outside, it was like va va va voom!
+When Tonya took dose pictures, not only had me hair drooped, but me makeup was melted, an' me bust line had grown!
+It made me luck like I had gained weight jus sittin' in da chair durin' da reception, it did."

-I thought she looked great, but she thought too much Diana Dors going on.
-To you Americans, Diana Dors would be the equivalent of Jayne Mansfield.
+I thought she looked great, but she felt too much of Diana Dors going on.
+To you Americans, Diana Dors would be the equivalent of Jayne Mansfield in the UK.

 There you have it all revealed.